Skip to content

 Control, meter, and permission-gate AI usage from plugins that connect through the WordPress 7 AI connector.

+Inspired by WordPress AI Connectors Need More Friction, Not Less.
 Works with WordPress 7 RC2.
-Tested using WordPress AI, Virtual Media Folders AI Organizer and the AI Provider for Azure OpenAI.
+Tested with WordPress AI, Virtual Media Folders AI Organizer, and AI Provider for Azure AI Foundry.

 • Per-plugin access control — Allow or deny individual plugins from making AI requests.